It's time to fall back.

 Most Americans will be able to get an extra hour of sleep this weekend thanks to the annual shift back to standard time.

-Officially, the change occurs at 2 a.m.
-Sunday, but most people will set their clocks back before hitting the sack Saturday night.
+The change officially occurs at 2 a.m.
+Sunday, but most people will set their clocks back before heading to bed Saturday night.

 Public safety officials say this is also a good time to put a new battery in the smoke alarm, no matter where you live.

-Daylight saving time returns at 2 a.m. local time the second Sunday in March.
+Daylight saving time returns at 2 a.m. local time March 9.

 Copyright 2015 by The Associated Press.
 All Rights Reserved.